It is too easy to look at bathroom codes as a set of onerous restrictions designed to squeeze your wallet dry.

 - Are you looking to build a shower of any size?
 While shower maximum sizes are not mandated, minimums are.
 Shower floor minimum size is usually mandated to be at least 30 inches square; that is, 30 inches by 30 inches.

 - Because shower doors are usually glass and can break (and because of other access issues), bathroom code says that shower doors need to have at least 24 inches of opening clearance.

 - Both showers and bathtubs need anti-scald devices.

 - Some communities require water-saving showerheads that limit flow.

-- Bathroom building code typically says that toilets need at least twenty-inch (21) inches of clearance in front.
-Thirty (30) inches provides a more comfortable space, though.
+- Bathroom building code typically says that toilets need at least 21 inches of clearance in front.
+Opting for 30 inches provides a more comfortable space, though.

-- Side to side clearance: a minimum of 15" from center-line of the toilet to the nearest obstruction.
-However, 18" provides better clearance in most cases.
+- Side to side clearance: a minimum of 15 inches from center-line of the toilet to the nearest obstruction.
+However, 18 inches provides better clearance in most cases.

 - Many communities require water-saving devices on the toilet.

 Bathroom code as it relates to electricity is very important due to the possibility of shocks and fire.